kjkasi/EasyNetQWiki/Documentation/Topic-Based-Routing.md

     bus.Subscribe("my_id", handler, x => x.WithTopic("X.*"));

 **A warning**.
 Two separate subscriptions with the same subscriberId but different topic strings probably will not have the effect you are expecting.
 A subscriberId effectively identifies an individual AMQP queue.
-Two subscribers with the same subscriptionId will both connect to the same queue and both will add their own topic.
+Two subscribers with the same subscriptionId will both connect to the same queue and both will add their own topic binding.
 So, for example, if you do this:

     bus.Subscribe("my_id", handlerOfXDotStar, x => x.WithTopic("X.*"));
     bus.Subscribe("my_id", handlerOfStarDotB, x => x.WithTopic("*.B"));

-All messages that match "x.\*" or "\*.B" be delivered to the 'XXX_my_id' queue.
+All messages that match "x.\*" or "\*.B" will be delivered to the 'XXX_my_id' queue.
 RabbitMQ will then deliver the messages round-robbined to the two consumers, with handlerOfXDotStar and handlerOfStarDotB getting each message in turn.

 Now, if you want to match on multiple topics ("X.\*" OR "\*.B") you can use another overload of the Subscribe method that takes multiple topics, like this: